AuroraMaster/react-native-ohos-library/en/react-native-localize.md

 Version > @react-native-ohos/react-native-localize@3.1.0, compatible with codegen-lib for generating bridge code.

-this repository has been adapted to `Codegen`, generate the bridge code of the third-party library by using the `Codegen`.
+This repository has been adapted to `Codegen`.
+You need to actively execute the generation of third-party library bridge code before using it.
 For details, see [Codegen Usage Guide](/en/codegen.md).

+**Note:** 0.77 does not require Codegen execution.

 ## Link

-Version > @react-native-ohos/react-native-localize@3.1.0 now supports Autolink without requiring manual configuration, currently only supports 72 frameworks.
+Version > @react-native-ohos/react-native-localize@3.1.0 now supports Autolink without requiring manual configuration.
 Autolink Framework Guide Documentation: https://gitcode.com/openharmony-sig/ohos_react_native/blob/master/docs/zh-cn/Autolinking.md

-Currently, Version <= @react-native-oh-tpl/react-native-localize@3.1.0-0.0.1@deprecated does not support AutoLink.
+Version <= @react-native-oh-tpl/react-native-localize@3.1.0-0.0.1@deprecated does not support AutoLink.
 Therefore, you need to manually configure the linking.

-Open the `harmony` directory of the HarmonyOS project in DevEco Studio.
+First, open the `harmony` directory of the HarmonyOS project in DevEco Studio.

 ### 1. Adding the overrides Field to oh-package.json5 File in the Root Directory of the Project